-Use purchased or laboratory-prepared standard potassium chloride (KCI) solutions with conductivity values that bracket the expected samples' range.
+Use purchased or laboratory-prepared standard potassium chloride solutions with conductivity values that bracket the expected samples' range.
 Do not use standards past their expiration dates.
 If month and year are listed as the expiration date the reagent is considered expired on the first day on the month listed.

 Consult the instrument operating manual for directions on calibration of field instrumentation.
-Refer also to the Appendix D for a copy of the YSI Meter Calibration SOP.
-Calibration activities must be recorded and records of instrument calibrations will be preserved.
+Refer also to the SharePoint ID# in Section 21 - Related Documents for a copy of the Water Meter Calibration SWP.
+Calibration activities must be recorded, and records of instrument calibrations will be preserved.